What do observant Orthodox Jews, Seventh-Day-Adventist Christians, and Muslims have in common? (And no, this is not the set-up for a punchline).

 In contrast, the NJLAD and related caselaw defines undue hardship more severely to include “accommodations requiring unreasonable expense or difficulty,” that result in an employee being unable to perform the essential functions of his or her designated job, or that require “unreasonable interference with the safety or efficient operation of the workplace.”

-Accordingly, federal courts are more likely to deem requests for religious observances “unreasonable” if they force the employer to hire replacement labor, suffer losses due to reduced productivity, or otherwise incur financial costs.
+Accordingly, NJ courts are likely to deem requests for religious observances “unreasonable” if they force the employer to hire replacement labor, suffer losses due to reduced productivity, or otherwise incur financial costs.
 With this in mind, employees seeking an accommodation for religious observances need to realize that they are not necessarily entitled to paid leave for such observances.
 Nor are they necessarily entitled to the exact accommodation of their choice.

 Instead, employees should accept accommodations that allow them to remain observant while minimizing the expense and disruption to the employer.
 Such accommodations may include: